-The communal system, based on Kensa’s award-winning micro-ground source heat network design, sees five district arrays consisting of 19 boreholes in total; on one array 17 individual apartments will be provided heat to their own individual Kensa Shoebox heat pump from one double-probe borehole.
+The communal system, based on Kensa’s award-winning ambient-temperature Shared Ground Loop Arrays, sees five systems of 19 boreholes in total; on one system 17 individual apartments will be provided heat to their own individual Kensa Shoebox heat pump from one double-probe borehole.

-The micro-ground source heat network approach qualifies ‘The Dunes’ project for 20 years of income via the Government’s Non-Domestic Renewable Heat Incentive (RHI).
+The Shared Ground Loop Arrays qualify ‘The Dunes’ project for 20 years of income via the Government’s Non-Domestic Renewable Heat Incentive (RHI).
 It is expected that the RHI income for The Dunes will more than offset the cost of the system.